swelcher/vol2log/README.md

   -Create a list of known issues with certain plugins as not all plugins produce data that is usable in this format.
     i.e malfind's output

+  -Commenting the code.(Sorry in advance)

+  -Troubleshoot some of the formatting for certain output's.
+I'm also aware of there is an issue with netscan's formatting of the time field when sending to Graylog.